sashoalm/redditpx/README.md

 ## Features

-redditpx.com shares the following features with redditp.com
+redditpx has the following new features
- - multireddit
- - autoplay on/off
- - nsfw on/off
- - direct open fullimage
- - keyboard shortcuts
- - open reddit post and comments

-.. and new features

  - better mobile mode
  - hover preview
  - filtering